sannysuarez/lockam/CONTRIBUTING.md

 ✅ Allowed:

-Fixing bugs
+-Fixing bugs

-Adding new features (with discussion)
+-Adding new features (with discussion)

-Improving documentation
+-Improving documentation

 ❌ Not Allowed without Permission:

-Reusing Lockam code in other projects
+-Reusing Lockam code in other projects

-Copying parts of Lockam for commercial or personal products
+-Copying parts of Lockam for commercial or personal products

-Redistributing or reselling this software
+-Redistributing or reselling this software

 All contributions are reviewed by the project owner before merging

+## Legal Notice

+By contributing to this repository, you agree that your contributions:

+-May be modified by the project owner

+-Will remain within this project’s ecosystem

+-Cannot be reused elsewhere without consent